melroy89/dotfiles/archlinux.md

 ## Prepare for install

 After `archinstall` and selecting Cinnamon as desktop environment (DE) in my case.
+I also selected PipeWire as audio and `lightdm-gtk-greeter` as greeter.
+NetworkManager as the network option and `Systemd-boot` as the boot-loader.

 There are still plenty of packages that I need to install.

 I start with installing yay package manager: